About Social and Emotional Learning (SEL)

 - Reduction in Negative Behaviors – decreased disruptive class behavior, noncompliance, aggression, delinquent acts, and disciplinary referrals

-- Increased Emotional Stability – CASEL has reported that students have experienced “fewer reports of depression, anxiety, stress, and social withdrawal.”
+- Increased Emotional Stability – students have experienced “fewer reports of depression, anxiety, stress, and social withdrawal.”

 As SEL instruction becomes commonplace within our education systems, the lives of our students will be improved, our education system refined, and our communities strengthened.